naacl-org/naacl-2021-website/_pages/calls/papers.md

 ### Style and formatting guidelines

 Submissions should follow the NAACL-HLT 2021 style guidelines, which will be posted on the conference website.
 Long paper submissions must follow the two-column format of ACL proceedings without exceeding eight (8) pages of content.
 Short paper submissions must also follow the two-column format of ACL proceedings, and must not exceed four (4) pages.
 References do not count against these limits.
-We strongly recommend the use of the official NAACL-HLT 2021 style templates, available (soon) on the conference website.
+We strongly recommend the use of the official [NAACL-HLT 2021 style templates](/calls/style-and-formatting/).
 All submissions must be in PDF format.
 Submissions that do not adhere to the above author guidelines or ACL policies will be rejected without review.

 ### Presentation Requirement